 Get ready for our most electric and shocking live exploration yet!
-In collaboration with Georgia EMC, GPB Education will be live streaming from GreyStone Power in Hiram, Georgia, on December 5th at 10 AM ET.
+In collaboration with Georgia EMC, GPB Education live streamed from GreyStone Power in Hiram, Georgia, on December 5, 2023.
 During this live program, discover the power of Georgia's energy sources, how electricity works, and take a tour of a 700 acre solar field!

 Developed by the Georgia Department of Education, this fifth grade instructional segment covers electricity and magnetism.